spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

 1. Log in as an agent.
-2. Ensure that a file in the following path exists and contains data:
+2. Ensure that a file in the following path exists and contains the following data:
    `data/session/session:agent:{% raw %}{{{% endraw %}agent_id{% raw %}}}{% endraw %}`
 3. Changed the session data to an invalid value.
 4. Verify that the agent was logged out.